 The San Mateo County SRP was not based on property boundaries, county lines, or other political boundaries, but was developed through a hydrologically defined watershed-based approach.
-Using the United States Geological Survey (USGS) Hydrologic Unit designations (HUC), watershed scales and boundaries were used to ultimately identify priority dry-weather stormwater and projects for San Mateo County (Figure ES-1).
-Two major watersheds were assessed in the SRP: San Francisco Bav Watershed and San Francisco Coastal South Watershed.
-Each watershed contains unique surface water and groundwater characteristics, and through the assessment process, priorities were identified on a watershedbasis.
+While stormwater and dry weather projects were identified inside county boundaries, they were defined hydrologically based on watershed characteristics within the County.
+Using the United States Geological Survey (USGS) Hydrologic Unit designations (HUC), watershed scales and boundaries were used ultimately prioritize stormwater and dry-weather projects (Figure ES-1).
+Two major watersheds were assessed in the SRP: San Francisco Bay Watershed and San Francisco Coastal South Watershed.
+Each watershed contains unique surface water and groundwater characteristics, and through the assessment process, priorities were identified on a watershed-basis.
 Parameters assessed were: watershed processes, surface and groundwater quality, water usage, land use characteristics, and natural habitats.
-For example, the includes the Pacific coastline of San Mateo County and, in its southern reaches, includes large areas of open space and agriculture.
+For example, the San Francisco Bay Watershed has high levels of impervious cover along San Francisco Bay and contains most of the population for San Mateo County.
+San Francisco Coastal South Watershed includes the Pacific coastline of San Mateo County and, in its southern reaches, includes large areas of open space and agriculture.
 The goal of this characterization is to provide an introduction to watershed processes in San Mateo County, give historical context of the watersheds through previous planning efforts, and aid in stormwater project prioritization.

-Figure ES-1 Major Watersheds Addressed by the SRP.
+Figure ES-1.
+Major Watersheds Addressed by the SRP.